xiegeo/goac/README.md

 Edge cases:
 - Allow propagate up even when blocked. ( A -> C, -g -> C, C -> g, therefore C -> g is disabled, but A -> g  is allowed.)
 If denying a higher user is intended, then that should be set explicitly.
 - It is possible to create cycles in the graph.
 There is no guarantee against doing so when modifying the graph to allow partial updates without locking the whole graph.
 By rule, vertices in a cycle will have the same set of permissions.
-Graph search algorithm must remember visited to avoid going in circles.
+Graph search algorithms must remember visited to avoid going in circles.